Banner

 Specific requirements

-The sponsor and spouse have to meet these requirements
+The sponsor and their family members must meet specific requirements

 Parents and grandparents